-A laboratory intensive course where students broaden and deepen their understanding of chemistry and its role in the modern world by studying the chemistry of water systems, atmospheric chemistry, agricultural chemistry, mineral and mining chemistry, and food chemistry.
-The emphasis of the course will be on the explanation and prediction of chemical behavior, lab skills and lab accuracy.
-You will examine case studies including field trips on the areas of fresh and marine waters, groundwater, wastewater, and geo-chemistry of the Bay Area.
-This class is designed for you if you are interested in taking chemistry-related courses in college.
+This is an honors level course.
+A laboratory-intensive course where students broaden and deepen their understanding of chemistry and its role in the modern world by studying the chemistry of water systems, atmospheric chemistry, agricultural chemistry, mineral and mining chemistry, and food chemistry.
+The emphasis of the course will be on the explanation and prediction of chemical behavior, lab skills, and lab accuracy.
+You will examine case studies including field trips on the areas of fresh and marine waters, groundwater, wastewater, and geochemistry of the Bay Area.
+This class is designed in the format of lab-based courses in college.

-Prerequisite: Chemistry and department approval based on previous science and math performance
+Prerequisite: Chemistry and department approval based on previous science and math performance.